dbrucknr/Algorithms/python/design-patterns/solid-principles/SOLID-Principles.md

 Liskov Substitution
 - if you have some interface that takes some sort of base class you should be able to stick a derived class in there and everything should work.
+- Substitute a base type for a subtype.

 Interface Segregation
 - avoid too many methods, elements, or variables in a single interface.